Our commitment: Market breast-milk substitutes responsibly

-As part of our ongoing efforts to promote breastfeeding, report publicly on our progress regarding the responsible marketing of breast-milk substitutes.
+Ongoing – As part of our ongoing efforts to promote good nutrition in the first 1 000 days of life and support breastfeeding, report publicly on our progress regarding the responsible marketing of breast-milk substitutes.

 By 2014 – Ensure our newly acquired Wyeth Nutrition Infant Formula business meets the FTSE4Good Index criteria.

-We believe breast-milk is the best food for infants, but there are still numerous barriers to breastfeeding, including inadequate maternity legislation.
-When, in consultation with their healthcare providers, mothers and families decide that optimal breastfeeding is not possible, infant formula – the only suitable BMS recognised by the WHO – plays a vital role in providing essential nutrients to infants.
-We are committed to the highest standards of responsible marketing of BMS and comply with the WHO Code as implemented by national governments.
-We will continue to engage with key stakeholders to increase collaboration, promote responsible conduct and establish an accepted and transparent process for assessing the commercialisation of BMS.
+We believe breast-milk is the best food for infants and this is why we promote it.
+However, there are still numerous barriers to breastfeeding.
+When, in consultation with their healthcare providers, mothers and families decide that optimal breastfeeding is not possible, infant formula – the only suitable breast-milk substitute recognised by the WHO – plays a vital role in providing essential nutrients to infants.
+We are committed to the highest standards of responsible marketing of BMS and comply with the WHO Code as implemented by national governments as well as the Nestlé Policy and Instructions for Implementation of the WHO Code.
+We pledge to apply the most rigorous policies and systems to monitor our practices.
+As we seek to continuously improve, we encourage stakeholders to share with us their comments.
+In 2015, we will pursue our efforts to create a conducive environment for our employees who breastfeed.
+We will also continue to engage with key stakeholders to increase collaboration, promote responsible conduct and establish an accepted standard for assessing the commercialisation of breast-milk substitutes.

 As per existing company practices, internal audits of newly acquired businesses slightly differed upon acquisition to allow time for integration of policies and practices.
 Wyeth Nutrition will be included in the standard audit cycle along with the business starting from 2015 onwards.